 - Age (people over the age of 50 years will often report tooth cracks)

-- Large dental fillings or a root canal therapy, which may weaken the tooth
+- Large dental fillings or root canal therapy may weaken the tooth

 - Trauma to the teeth such as during sports, car and bike accidents, or physical violence